scalameta/metals/docs/build-tools/overview.md

 ## Find references

-**Automatic**: it is possible to find all references to a symbol in the project
+**Automatic**: it is possible to find all references to a symbol in the project.

 **Semi-automatic**: it is possible to 'Find symbol references' as soon the SemanticDB compiler plugin is manually enabled in the build, check separate